opendaylight/docs/docs/release-process/project-lifecycle.rst

    - Mention other jobs involved in verification (verify, validate-autorelease, ... releng-check-poms).
    - Add back-references to this document (from integration/distribution, job definition templates, ...).
    - Do we need a special rules applicable at Release Review?
-   - By adding features to integration, distribution-check job may start failing on issues that were not visible before.
-Document a workaround or create a specialized verify-like job.
    - Mention that some rules do not make sense for Integration/Distribution project, provide substitute rules.